 Twisted Fate's first roam is arguably the most important.
 Destiny has an extremely long cooldown with only 1 point in it, so you want to make it count.
 Unless there is a really obvious play, I discourage teleporting top in favor of bot.
 I feel that even if you get a kill top, it is difficult to make much of it.
 However, if you manage to kill one or both enemy bot laners, you can secure a dragon or force the enemy into a disadvantaged fight if they contest it.
 When scouting a teleport play, always make sure to keep an eye on your champion's pathing.
 For mechanical specifics of pulling of a successful rotation, see Combo #3: Classic Roam.
 Especially in higher elo, a great roam from Twisted Fate often launches the mid game.

 Twisted Fate works alone, and is a natural splitter.
-He does lots of damage to turrets with aBlue Card and Lich Bane, in combination with Demolish.
+He does lots of damage to turrets with aBlue Card and Lich Bane.
 Additionally, he can easily get out when enemies converge on him or join a developing teamfight with Destiny.
 Generally, splitting puts so much more pressure on the enemy team than if you were just pushing mid lane with the rest of your team, and is the main way a Twisted Fate should spend his time in the mid game.